 The wording of these fraudulent communications is along the lines of: “We saw you outside and you should be in quarantine.
 Enclosed is a warrant for your arrest.
 To avoid arrest you must pay a fine of $50.”

 Scared by the prospect of being arrested or having other legal action taken, many receivers pay the bogus fines demanded from them.

-How can I avoid a COVID-19 scam?
+How can I avoid COVID-19 scams?

 1. Practice online and telephone safety

-Keep your computer security up to date regularly with anti-virus and anti-malware programs.
+This is perhaps the most important of our COVID-19 security tips: keep your computer security up to date regularly with anti-virus and anti-malware programs.
 They should be coupled with a robust firewall to prevent any malicious emails from reaching your inbox.